MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Method

-\textbf{The Challenge of Style Aliasing in Multi-Style Learning.} Multi-style transfer requires models to generate high-quality style representations for each style.
+Multi-style transfer requires models to generate high-quality style representations for each style.
 However, as shown in the figure \ref{fig:motivation}, each style has unique tones, strokes, and details, which makes it difficult to represent each style in multi-style learning independently and further leads to style aliasing and limited matching with reference styles (Figure \ref{fig:first_fig} (a)).
-In this work, we propose a Multi-head Learning Scheme (MLS, Section \ref{sec:MLS}), which uses a shared backbone to learn common features of all styles and declares independent prediction heads to focus on learning each style, thereby reducing style aliasing.
+In this work, we propose a Multi-head Learning Scheme (MLS, Section \ref{sec:MLS}), which uses a shared backbone to learn common features of styles and declares independent prediction heads to focus on learning each style, thereby reducing style aliasing.